 Another obstacle to be aware of when walking around a British town, especially if you are sightseeing, is that bathroom facilities can be very hard to find.
-Many shops and tourist attractions don't have them, though in some cases this is because they are located in a building that predates indoor plumbing and was simply never retrofitted with a bathroom.
+Many shops and tourist attractions don't have them, though in some cases this is because the shop is in a building that predates indoor plumbing and was simply never retrofitted with a bathroom.
 There are sometimes public bathrooms in parks and public transit stations, but these charge 25-50 pence per use, and may be closed after 9pm.
 Furthermore, it's not uncommon for a women's bathroom accessible to the public (including those in restaurants and museums) to be out of toilet paper.

 If you're traveling to England for a short amount of time, you might be tempted to make the most of it by planning to do things on a Sunday.
 However, most shops, restuarants, and tourist attractions are closed on Sundays, or have sharply reduced hours.
 This isn't just tradition, either; there is actually a law preventing businesses over a certain size from opening on Sundays.
 Interestingly enough, that law's exception for “small businesses” is written in terms of square footage, not number of employees, so even though Sainsbury's is a large national brand, a physically small Sainsbury's store will still be open on Sundays.